Snoopy: Charlie Brown

 Despite his history of conflicted loyalties, his constant disrespect for Charlie Brown, and his inability to remember his name (he refers to him as "that round-headed kid"), Snoopy has shown both love and loyalty to his owner.
+Charlie Brown would often get irritated at Snoopy's flights of fancy with the comment, "Why can't I have a normal dog like everyone else?"
 He joins Charlie Brown in walking out of a game of Ha-Ha Herman when Peppermint Patty insults Charlie Brown, unaware that Charlie Brown is within earshot.
 He also helps Charlie Brown recover his autographed baseball when a bully takes it and challenges Charlie Brown to fight him for it.
 When Charlie Brown has to stop dedicating himself to making Snoopy happy, Snoopy replies, "Don't worry about it.
 I was already happy."
 In The Peanuts Movie, Snoopy remains loyal to Charlie Brown, supporting and caring for him throughout the movie.

 In early Peanuts strips, Charlie Brown was not Snoopy's owner (as seen in the February 2, 1951, strip), and it was not made clear who, if anyone, his actual owner was.
 At various times, it was suggested that he was Patty's or Shermy's dog.
 Charlie Brown was first portrayed as being responsible for Snoopy in the strips of November 1 and 3, 1955; it was not until September 1, 1958, that Snoopy was specifically said to be Charlie Brown's dog.
-(In the September 20, 1980, strip, Charlie Brown comments that he once told Snoopy to "stay" and "he never went home.")
+(In the September 20, 1980, strip, Charlie Brown comments that he once told Snoopy to "stay" and "he never went home".)

-In both the early strips and the movie Snoopy, Come Home, Charlie Brown says that he got Snoopy after being bullied by another kid.
+In both the early strips and the movie Snoopy Come Home, Charlie Brown says that he got Snoopy after being bullied by another kid.
 His parents took him to the Daisy Hill Puppy Farm to cheer him up, where he met and bought Snoopy.
 The special Snoopy's Reunion depicts their first meeting.

 Lucy

-Snoopy frequently tries to kiss Lucy on the cheek and/or nose, which Lucy, who is afraid of dog germs, thoroughly hates.
-Despite her distaste of doggy kisses, Lucy seems to care for Snoopy: in Snoopy, Come Home, Lucy is sad to see him go and is (momentarily) glad when he comes back home.
+Snoopy frequently tries to kiss Lucy on the cheek or nose, which Lucy, who is afraid of dog germs, thoroughly hates.
+Despite her distaste of doggy kisses, Lucy seems to care for Snoopy: in Snoopy Come Home, Lucy is sad to see him go and is (momentarily) glad when he comes back home.
 In some strips, Lucy goes to Snoopy for help, such as in the April 16, 1961 strip, wherein a jealous Lucy and Frieda are beating each other up at Schroeder's piano, Lucy ends up winning, and shakes hands with Snoopy in the end, looking slightly injured.
 Snoopy also commandeers Lucy's psychiatric booth either in her absence or when she ends up being the one needing help.
-In Snoopy!, Lucy and Snoopy hug each other during the song “If Just One Person”.
+In Snoopy!, Lucy and Snoopy hug each other during the song "If Just One Person".